Starage Logo

 Hurled Weapons

-Energy Nets: Casts a field of energy across a given area, ensnaring opponents and stunning them.
-The net requires a Fortitude save DC 14 and deals 1d4 subdual damage per round.
-The net’s Strength is 15 with a radius of 10 feet (though larger versions are available); once entangled, the target is considered grappled until they can break free.
+Energy Nets: These cast a field of energy across a given area, ensnaring opponents and stunning them.
+A net requires a Fortitude save DC 14 and deals 1d4 subdual damage per round.
+The net's Strength is 15 with a radius of 10 feet (though larger versions are available); once entangled, the target is considered grappled until they can break free.
 Range: 10 feet.
 Error: 1-2.
 Threat: 20.
 Cost: 200 currency pledges.

 Weapon Accessories

-Power Packs: Energy chargers for blaster weapons.
+Power Packs: These are energy chargers for blaster weapons.
 PK power packs are derived from chakan oil.
 5 currency pledges each.

 Firearms

-Pulse Blasters, Heavy: These large weapons must be mounted to be used.
-Typically on a tripod and cannot be moved easily.
-Deals 3d10 energy damage and is capable of burst and autofire attacks.
-Requires a power pack.
-Pack is depleted after 50 shots and must be recharged or replaced.
+Pulse Blasters, Heavy: These large weapons must be mounted, usually on a tripod, and cannot be moved easily.
+They deal 3d10 energy damage and are capable of burst and autofire attacks.
+They require power packs.
+A pack is depleted after 50 shots and must be recharged or replaced.
 Range: 130 feet.
 Error: 1-2.
 Threat: 19-20.
 Cost: 1200 currency pledges.

-Pulse Blasters, Palm: The small variety of the pulse pistol, easily concealable, popular with criminals.
-Deals 3d4+1 damage in bolts of energy.
+Pulse Blasters, Palm: The small variety of the pulse pistol, easily concealable, is popular with criminals.
+Deal 3d4+1 damage in bolts of energy.
 A power pack is required as above.
 Range: 10 feet.
 Error: 1.
 Threat: 20.
 Cost: 250 currency pledges.

-Pulse Blasters, Pistol: These are some of the most common weapons in the galaxy.
-Deals 3d6 damage and requires a power pack.
+Pulse Blasters, Pistol: Some of the most common weapons in the galaxy, these pistols deal 3d6 damage and require a power pack.
 Range increment: 30 feet.
 Error: 1.
 Threat: 19-20.
 Cost: 400 currency pledges.

-Pulse Blasters, Rifle: Fairly common weapons.
-Deals 3d8 damage and is capable of burst and autofire attacks.
-Requires a power pack.
+Pulse Blasters, Rifle: Fairly common weapons, they deal 3d8 damage and are capable of burst and autofire attacks.
+They require a power pack.
 Range: 60 feet.
 Error: 1-2.
 Threat: 19-20.
 Cost: 800 currency pledges.

 Combination Weapons